Companies that design and manufacture plastic or metal parts will often require rapid machining services at some point during product development.

 Pros and cons

-Rapid machining is an essential tool for prototyping, product development, low-volume manufacturing and custom parts.
+Rapid machining is an essential tool for rapid prototyping, product development, low-volume manufacturing and custom parts.
 However, it is not suitable for all manufacturing jobs.

 These are some of the advantages and disadvantages of rapid machining: